python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_marimo.md

 `# My App`
 The hashtag makes the following text a header which is large.
 Add more hashtags to decrease the size.

+Alternatively, you can use `mo.md(f"# My App")` in a python cell to display markdown.

 For more Markdown formatting examples, see [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ### Naming a cell